Zakat Calculator

 Historically, both values were similar.
 Today, silver nisab is much lower than gold nisab, which means more people qualify when using the silver threshold.

-Many scholars recommend using the silver nisab because it benefits more people in need.
+Most scholars recommend using the silver value, as it benefits more people in need by making Zakat applicable sooner.

 How to Check If You Need to Pay Zakat